solana-developers/solana-cookbook/docs/gaming/porting-anchor-to-unity.md

 # Porting a program to Unity

 When you have written a solana program you now maybe want to use it in the Unity Game engine.
-Fortunately there is a code generator which lets you port a anchor idl (A json representation of a solana program) to C#
+Fortunately there is a code generator which lets you port a anchor idl (a json representation of a solana program) to C#

 ## Generating the Client